digital-land/collection-task/README.md

 to remove the container and the images you created.

 You can edit the collection by changing the environment variable in the docker compose file.

+### Without Docker

+There is a way to run the process without docker you will need to set up the